mateusmaso/handlebars.binding/README.md

 ## Features

 * One-way data binding
+* New Bind helper method
-* If and Unless helper enhancement
+* Each, If and Unless helper enhancement
 * Support for block, attribute and inline binding
 * Optional use and works with existing handlebars templates